lorentzforces/blue-prints-notes/geography.md

 - Northeast: Mora Jai
   - Icon: Arch
   - Color: Blue (?)
-  - Seafaring
-  - Culture: Possibly Academic based on the fact that Mora Jai boxes have the name that they do
-- Southeast: Verra
-  - Icon: Diagonal single-tooth puzzle piece
-  - Color: Orange or Pink (stamp looks more orange)
-  - Turtleback travel

-South pole continent is marked with an infinity symbol

-Found fragment of a sigil:
+  - Seafarinragment of a sigil:
   - cogged line (pink)
   - wavy rays (heat)
   - pie with dots motes (spiritual)

+Found fragment of a sigil:
+  - alternating H/V lines (purple, Eraja)
+  - flower motes (poetic)

 Found stamp: blue, shrine on mountain, five chevrons (the five chevrons are present on the right side of